pkrukowski1/Data-Mining/README.md

 It was required to prepare this list of changes:
 * VaderConstants class - we have decided to get rid of English idioms and every instruction connected to them.
 Translating english words from the NEGATE set and the BOOSTER_DICT dictionary into polish language and appending some new words that can easily indicate specific emotions of the society.
-* SentiText class:
-		*  To avoid an exception named AttributeError we have decided to add try - except block.
+* SentiText class - to avoid an exception named AttributeError we have decided to add try - except block.
 The problem was related to converting float type to string type.
-	2.3.
-SentimentIntensityAnalyzer class:
-We had to match corresponding Polish words to English words, for example “but” -> “ale” etc.
+* SentimentIntensityAnalyzer class - we had to match corresponding Polish words to English words, for example “but” -> “ale” etc.
-	2.4.
-SocialTension class - that is the only one class which was added by us to the Vader package.
+* SocialTension class - that is the only one class which was added by us to the Vader package.
 The main target of this class was to measure tension of given tweets as an array-like object.
 The constructor can be invoked by passing array-like objects as an argument.
 In the result of this operation we have access to an attribute called text_array which is a DataFrame type.
-We have defined following methods: sentiment_scores - determines sentiment score for given string:
+We have defined following methods:
--  input: string,
-- output: 1, 0, -1.
+- sentiment_scores - determines sentiment score for given string: input: string, output: 1, 0, -1.
-measure_tension - measures tension for class attribute text_array:
+- measure_tension - measures tension for class attribute text_array: input: -, output: pandas DataFrame.
--  input: -,
-- output: pandas DataFrame.
-	2.5.
-Function main() - driver function.
+* function main() - driver function.
 ## Time series analysis
 The time series analysis is stored in the  “Time_series_analysis.ipynb” jupyter notebook.
 There is an analysis and the corresponding conclusions of the tweets time series.
 Used declared functions: moving_sum(pd_series):